 Saida was born and raised in Somalia and moved to the United States in her mid-teens.
-She is a writer currently at work on an autobiographical young-adult novel and finds her personal experiences to be instrumental in exploring life and the realities of being a refugee and Muslim in America.
+She is a writer currently at work on an autobiographical young-adult novel.
+She finds her personal experiences to be instrumental in exploring life as a refugee and a Muslim in post-9/11 America.

-She has previously worked in linguistic and healthcare access in various capacities, and she’s a current RVC Community Impact Fellow based at RVC where she will manage communications.
+She has previously worked in linguistic and healthcare access in various capacities, and she’s a current RVC Community Impact Fellow based at RVC.

 One of Saida’s favorite quotes is Nelson Mandela’s, “For to be free is not merely to cast off one’s chains, but to live in a way that respects and enhances the freedom of others.”

 Ash grew up in Rainier Beach in Seattle and continues to work with the Southend community through their work with AGEUP.
 They have been involved in the ultimate frisbee community for 10 years as a team member, a coach, and a program leader.
 They are proud of their identity as a queer Filipina and are deeply committed in claiming this identity while working with youth, in growing their own leadership skill, and in their life in general, as a way to give back to the same community that has raised them.

 Their favorite activity is spending time with their ‘son’ Akira — a goofy German shepherd.
 They can also be found playing ultimate with their team, END — Empowered N’ Decolonized.

 Somali Parents Education Board

 Bilen Eshetu is an Ethiopian-born, unapologetically Blackity-Black woman.
 Although, she is now passionately a Seattleite, her childhood years were spent living in places like Czechoslovakia, Bulgaria, and the Netherlands.
 After dedicating the past seven years to her two awesome kids and husband of eight years, Bilen is now focusing on committing herself to the advancement of her South Seattle community.